ProboCI/eslint-config-probo/README.md

 [Shareable Configs](http://eslint.org/docs/developer-guide/shareable-configs) on the official ESLint website.

-To use the JavaScript Standard Style shareable config, add your own `.eslintrc` file like so:
+To use the Probo's standard style shareable config, add your own `.eslintrc` file like so:

 ```
 {